isabella232/OctoStyle/_pages/markdown.md

 | python       | python       |
 | text         | text           |

-If no language is defined, highlightjs will guess the language and it regularly gets it wrong.
+If no language is defined, highlightjs will guess the language, and it regularly gets it wrong.

 ## Call-outs